 On the ground, he spots a dead man whose torso has been cut open and his heart is missing.
 He notices out people about who are “well formed, stocky, with smooth, slightly golden cast to skin.”
 The people are carrying obsidian knives and wearing high backed sandals.
 Many are standing near the top of a large stone pyramid.
 Vern notes a beautiful woman just before he is attacked by an ugly man and knocked out.

 CHAPTER 3 Strange Ceremony

 Vern Regains consciousness after a very short time.
-He observed the people moving down pyramid on their knees.
+He observed the people moving down the pyramid on their knees.
 As they reach the bottom of the pyramid, a fight breaks out.
 Vern decides there are two different factions fighting.
-He fires his pistol at one group, and they disperse.
+He fires his pistol at one group causing them to disperse.

 CHAPTER 4 The Voice in the Image

 Vern discovers a man inside the golden idol.
 He tosses him down the pyramid steps.
 The crowd disperses.
 He speaks to the woman who replies in a strange language.
 She then speaks in Spanish.

 Vern learns that the woman is trying to save life of her brother who was going to be sacrificed.
 She explains the people think he is some sort of idol who arrived from the sky.
 She reveals that she is the high priestess.
 She leads them away from the pyramid.
 They encounter a group of dark men and elephants.
 They travel to a nearby city which is filled with impressive buildings and a large palace.

 CHAPTER 6 The Valley of Eternity